ooples/pine_script_docs/source/concepts/Repainting.rst

 Not **all** repainting behavior should necessarily be avoided **all the time**.
 What's important is to understand exactly how the tools you use work, or how you want the ones you design to behave.
 If you publish scripts, any potentially misleading repainting behavior should be mentioned along with the other limitations of your script.

+.. note:: We will not discuss the perils of using strategies on non-standard charts, as this problem is not related to repainting.
+   See the `Backtesting on Non-Standard Charts: Caution! <https://www.tradingview.com/script/q9laJNG9-Backtesting-on-Non-Standard-Charts-Caution-PineCoders-FAQ/>`__ script for a discussion of the subject.